oren/oren.github.io/cook/tomato-coconut-soup/README.md

-# Thai Curry Soup
+# Tomato Coconut Soup

+Cook for 1 min in a pot
 * Onion
 * Garlic

-Cook for 1 min in a pot
+Cook for 15 min in the same pot
 * Peeled tomatoes
 * Coconut meal
 * White beans
 * Italian seasoning and salt

-Cook for 15 min in the same pot

-blend using a blinder
+Blend with a blender

 This is [Alyssa Fontaine's recipe](https://www.tiktok.com/@alyssafontainerd/video/6906317892258778374?lang=en)